-Decanting (also known as drawing-off, or soutirage in French) of a young wine after fermentation into another container.
-There the further development takes place if necessary.
-In this way the wine is separated from the lees (yeast sediment, coarse yeast), trub (suspended solids), as well as undissolved parts of fruit flesh and grape skin.
-In the past, this was done manually, especially on smaller farms, using special vessels known as wine supports.
-Today, the racking is carried out by pumping over or more gently by siphoning into an empty container.
-In modern tapping tanks, the suction nozzles are height-adjustable and can therefore be flexibly adjusted above the sediment.
+Decanting (also soutirage = racking) of a young wine after fermentation into another container.
+If necessary, further ageing takes place there.
+This separates the wine from the lees (yeast sediment, coarse yeast), lees (suspended matter) and undissolved parts of the fruit pulp and grape skin.
+In the past, this was done manually, especially in smaller wineries, using special vessels known as wine supports.
+Today, racking is done by pumping over or, more gently, by siphoning into an empty vessel.
+In modern tapping tanks, the suction nozzles are height-adjustable and can thus be flexibly set above the sediment.
 If necessary, this is done several times.
-After fermentation and subsequent clarification, the first tapping takes place to remove the sediment (coarse yeast).
+After fermentation and subsequent clarification, the first racking takes place, during which the sediment (coarse yeast) is removed.